 Students in this program will also utilize audio mixing and recording equipment in the digitally equipped sound studio.

 In addition, students learn professional and communication skills necessary to establish, maintain and develop client relationships.

-ENGINEERING TECHNOLOGY
+ROBOTICS AND ENGINEERING TECHNOLOGY

-This rigorous program is a collaborative partnership with HFM BOCES, Fulton-Montgomery Community College, and the National Science Foundation to create career opportunities for students in the field of engineering technology.
+This rigorous program is a collaborative partnership with HFM Boces Career and Tech, Fulton-Montgomery Community College, and the National Science Foundation that allows students to use state-ofthe-art equipment to learn about the different pathways of robotics and engineering careers.
 Students will receive STEM (Science, Technology, Engineering, and Mathematics) instruction focusing on career exploration in current and emerging technologies.
 Students will also apply college-level coursework to develop systematic approaches to problem-solving and critical thinking skills.

-During the course of this innovative "2+1" program, students will complete their two-year HFM BOCES Career and Tech program while accumulating 31 college credits, and then be prepared to complete their associate degree in Electrical Technology at FMCC in one additional year.
+During the course of this innovative "2+1" program, students will complete their two-year HFM BOCES Career and Tech program while accumulating 18 college credits, and then be prepared to complete their associate degree in Electrical Technology at SUNY FMCC in one additional year.

-The credits accumulated at HFM would be at no cost to the students when they continue to FMCC (articulated credits).
+The credits accumulated at HFM would be at no cost to the students when they continue to SUNY FMCC (articulated credits).
 Students who choose to enroll at a different college may still earn college credits, but would be individually responsible for the tuition cost of those credits.

-Students enrolled in this program will utilize FMCC's Center for Engineering and Technology laboratories, including the chip fabrication clean room, robotics lab, and electronics facility.
+Students enrolled in this program will utilize SUNY FMCC's Center for Engineering and Technology laboratories, including the chip fabrication clean room, robotics lab, and electronics facility.
 Students completing the program will be prepared for the following career pathways: civil engineering, electrical/electronic engineering, mechanical engineering, silicon wafer fabrication, analytical lab technician, and environmental engineering.